 Yuliya: Well, if people wanna think that, that’s fine, because there’s more room for us.

-Mike: So you can certainly still do great things like that with Messenger or even like SMS now, but none of that replaces email.
-All of that just is complementary to email.
+Mike: So you can certainly still do great things like that with Messenger or even like SMS now, but none of that replaces email marketing.
+All of that just is complementary to email marketing.

 Yuliya: Yeah.
 Agreeing.

 David: You mentioned the emails contain a discount or a reminder to return to an abandoned cart.
 Is there any other magic formula that you have in these emails?
 That stuff that I think might be top of mind for a lot of people, do you do other things within them that are…

 Mike: Yeah, so for the welcome series, with the pop-up, if they get into that flow, we send them a series of emails like three days in a row one email, or even for abandoned cart.
 And the first time, we’ll remind you about you have an abandoned cart, but then a lot of these people who are discovering us through an ad, don’t know who we are, so we can send another email like describing who we are, what our company does.